datajoint-company/datajoint-neuroglancer/neuroglancer-related/README.md

 +	*"overwrite"*: false  # overwrite replicated filename when uploading to S3 bucket

 This module also provides tools for implementing each of the above three steps individually.

+Note: the conversion routine here assumes that each image file represent a single 2D slice of a larger 3D volume, with all slices having the same dimension.
+This implies certain preprocessing steps to be done on the images a priori (e.g. realignment, crop, etc.)